bhbale/baleywalla/_posts/2025-03-16-which-compare.markdown

 ### Summary

-*TLDR?
-Leaky bucket retention problem → We did some things → This somehow increased compare engagement 33% YoY → A good story to tell* 😎
+*TL;DR: Leaky bucket retention problem → We did some things → This somehow increased compare engagement 33% YoY → A good story to tell* 😎

-With a leaky bucket issue at the company that occurs for a lot of subscription businesses today, our squad was tasked with how we could better retain members.
+With a leaky bucket subscription issue at the company, our squad was tasked with how we could better retain members.
 A key step in the research and buying journey is the ability to compare products at a glance.
 As a squad, we decided this area was a big opportunity to focus on where we could improve journeys for users and increase member engagement.

 We completed multiple rounds of research and delivered a series of initiatives across multiple quarters.
 As a result of all the work and to our surprise, we saw a 33% YoY increase in engagement on the compare feature.

-By using user insight and connecting the work to business goals, our squad managed to tell a story of how essential it is to understand the research and buying journey of our users and how we can correlate these insights to help the business as well.
+By using user insight and connecting the work to business goals, our squad managed to tell a story of how essential it is to understand the research and buying journey of our users and how we can use these insights to help the business as well.

 <figure>
     <img src="/uploads/which-compare-2.png" alt="blah blah">